 What are the rules of rugby substitutions?
 How many players can be substituted?
 Are the substitutions temporary or permanent?
 How are the rules different for rugby union and rugby league?
-Get ready to learn about substitutions in rugby.
+Below, we will learn all about substitutions in rugby.

-Part of a team’s strategy is how they use substitutions to give players rest, change playing style, or replace poorly-performing players.
+Part of a team’s strategy in rugby is how they use substitutions to give players rest, change playing style, or replace poorly-performing players.
 Therefore, substitutions can be crucial to a team’s success.

 A unique feature of rugby substitutions is that players must be substituted according to their position.
 Each team’s manager must designate which players will play in the front row, for example.
 This is because front-row players must have a certain level of strength and experience, or else they are much more likely to be severely injured.

 All substitution regulations are at the discretion of the match official and must be made during a stoppage in play.
 The referee decides when a player may leave or enter the field.

 There are two main types of substitutions in rugby:

 In addition to these, there are subtypes of both temporary and permanent substitutions: blood substitutions and tactical substitutions.